Blog contributors: Jay Peters, Risk Assessment Practice Leader; Denis Conley, Technical Expert; Chris Turner, Associate Hydrogeologist

 What are PFAS treatment options?

 Right now, granular activated carbon (GAC) and ion exchange resin (IXR) are the only technologies with proven success as full-scale treatment systems for water.
-The IXR technology, which was developed by Haley & Aldrich’s subsidiary ECT2, is proven to have higher treatment capacity, slower breakthrough and can effectively treat a broader range of PFAS mixtures at higher concentrations than GAC.
+Haley & Aldrich’s subsidiary, ECT2, which Montrose Environmental Group acquired in September 2019, developed the IXR technology.
+IXR is proven to have higher treatment capacity, slower breakthrough and can effectively treat a broader range of PFAS mixtures at higher concentrations than GAC.

 Other ex-situ water treatment technologies are under development, such as reverse osmosis, nanofiltration, and electrochemical oxidation.
 Soil is the more significant treatment challenge.
 Some ex-situ treatment technologies, such as thermal desorption, smoldering combustion, and soil washing, are being developed.
 However, only excavation and disposal in a licensed facility, incineration, or capping, are presently viable options for soil.
 Because of these limitations, capital projects that require excavation of PFAS-contaminated soil should carry these soil management costs as part of the project budget.

-How to stay on the right side of PFAS regulations?
+How do you stay on the right side of PFAS regulations?

 The PFAS regulatory landscape is uncharted territory — which is why it’s important to make careful, deliberate steps to stay ahead of state and federal rules and avoid a public relations nightmare.
 More than 20 years ago , Haley & Aldrich recognized the significant need for innovative technologies to treat emerging contaminants for our clients.
 As a result, we established ECT2, which uses synthetic resin to treat emerging contaminants in groundwater and is the most effective, proven water treatment technology available today.
 Establishing ECT2 is just one example of how we identify and apply innovative technologies to address our clients’ most pressing and complex challenges, including emerging contaminants.
 Contact Jay Peters to find out what the right PFAS and emerging contaminant strategy is for your organization.